 At St. Mary's all children undertake E-Safety activities at the start of every term.
 A week of focused E-Safety work also takes place annually to coincide with National E-Safety Week.
-St. Mary's also subscribes to eAware which is a digital safeguarding program for schools.
+St. Mary's also subscribes to eAware which is a digital safeguarding they are awaiting an urgent call for medical purposes